fish-shell/fish-shell/doc_src/tutorial.rst

 If you have a strong understanding of other shells, and want to know what fish does differently, search for the magic phrase *unlike other shells*, which is used to call out important differences.

+Or, if you want a quick overview over the differences to other shells like Bash, see :ref:`Fish For Bash Users <fish_for_bash_users>`.

 Running Commands
 ----------------